EthicalML/awesome-artificial-intelligence-guidelines/README.md

 * [Montreal AI Ethics Institute Weekly AI Ethics newsletter](https://aiethics.substack.com) - A weekly newsletter curated by [Abhishek Gupta](https://atg-abhishek.github.io) and his team at the [Montreal AI Ethics Institute](https://montrealethics.ai) that presents accessible summaries of technical and academic research papers along with commentary on the latest in the domain of AI ethics.

 ## Regulation and Policy

+### Austria

+* [Artificial Intelligence Mission Austria 2030](https://www.bmk.gv.at/themen/innovation/publikationen/ikt/ai/aimat.html) - Shaping the Future of Artificial Intelligence in Austria.
+The Austrian ministry for Innovation and Technology published their vision for AI until 2030.

 ### China